Cactus control in the SA Arid Lands

 Forms of control

-There is no single 'silver bullet' to cactus control.
-In the SA Arid Lands region there are three main forms of control - biocontrol, chemical and mechanical.
+There is no single ‘silver bullet’ to cactus control.
+In the SA Arid Lands region, there are three main forms of control – biocontrol, chemical and mechanical.
 Integrating a variety of methods offers the best chance of achieving effective control.

 Two biocontrols – cochineal and cactoblastis – are most effective in dense infestations.
-They may take a few years to reduce or eliminate cacti populations but despite this, they can save significant time and resources.
-Herbicide control of outliers around dense infestations assist in preventing further spread of cacti.
-Physical removal and appropriate disposal of small isolated plants also helps to prevent cacti infestations spreading.
+They may take a few years to reduced or eliminate cacti populations but despite this, they can save significant time and resources.
+Herbicide control of outliers around dense infestations assists in preventing further spread of cacti.

 Cochineal